Why Reinvent the Wheel?

 Drug Repurposing is considerably faster and cheaper than normal drug discovery.

-With a $44,000 grant from FRAXA, University of Cambridge (England) startup Healx is taking this approach to identify novel therapies based on existing drugs to help those with fragile X syndrome.
+With a $44,000 grant from FRAXA, awarded in September, 2016, University of Cambridge (England) startup Healx is taking this approach to identify novel therapies based on existing drugs to help those with fragile X syndrome.

 “We use genomic information to help identify which drug will be best suited to counteract the effects of the fragile X condition,” said Narissa Gipp, Head of Patient Engagement, Healx.
 “Literature mining techniques are used to search through the entire scientific literature to identify additional information that can help match existing drugs to rare diseases.”